lodrixoll/AITC-Frontend/README.md

 ### Environment

 You need to set the `REACT_APP_BACKEND_URL` environment variable to the URL of the backend server.
-This is used to make requests to the backend server.
+Create an env by copying the example file.

 ```
 cp .env.example .env